 Although men in reentry significantly outnumber women, the challenges confronting women returning from incarceration are formidable and complex, pointing to a need for specialized and appropriate reentry programming.
 Those challenges upon release can include employment, addiction, mental illness, housing, transportation, family reunification, childcare, parenting, and poor physical health.

 Importantly, the majority of incarcerated females are parents to children under the age of 18.
-Unlike most male offenders, many of these incarcerated mothers have sole custody of their children and plan to resume their parenting role following release.
-The average female prisoner has about 2.5 children.
+Unlike most men who commit crimes, many of these incarcerated mothers have sole custody of their children and plan to resume their parenting role following release.
+The average incarcerated female has about 2.5 children.
 Thus, in any given year, almost 200,000 American children experience the incarceration and subsequent reentry of their primary caregiver.
 Moreover, some research suggests that women are more amenable to treatment than men and experience lower recidivism rates than men, even when enrolled in comparable programs.

-Female offenders are also more likely to suffer from co-occurring substance use and mental health disorders, putting them in the group at highest risk for recidivism and relapse and thus most in need of treatment.
+Female who commit crimes are also more likely to suffer from co-occurring substance use and mental health disorders, putting them in the group at highest risk for recidivism and relapse and thus most in need of treatment.